23o4i7/Sean-Sejin-Docs/docs/createDiscordAccount.md

 ## Enabling Developer Mode
 {: .d-inline-block }

-After logging in, you will enable Discord's Developer Mode in the settings tab.
+After logging in, you will have to enable Discord's Developer Mode in the settings tab.
 Developer Mode allows users to view important information that is normally hidden, for example, server or client IDs, which developers need to manage applications.

 Now you should be on your server's main page, which looks like the first image below.